GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 Listening for transport dt_socket at address: 5005
 ```

-When you debug the one of the integration tests in the "src/it" directory.
+When you debug one of the integration tests in the "src/it" directory.
 Use the following
-command to specify one test case and to provide the debug parameter to Maven invoker plugin.
+command to specify the test case and to provide the debug parameter to Maven invoker plugin.

 ```
 mvn install -Dmaven.test.skip -Dinvoker.test=bom-project-using-spring-repository \